Health and Physical Education Teacher

 Grading guidelines for Physical Education and Health classes

 All students are required to purchase a Physical Education uniform from our Trojan student store.
 Students have the opportunity to earn a minimum of 3 points per day based on preparation (uniform), participation and effort.
-Students will also be assessed by demonstrating knowledge on written exams.
+Students will also be assessed by demonstrating knowledge on written exams or projects.
 Students may make-up Physical Education classes during activity periods.

 Health class grading is based on participation in group discussion, various in-class/out of class assignments and written exams.

 I graduated from Indiana University of Pennsylvania with a degree in Health and Physical Education and a certification in Driver Education.
 I earned a Master's Degree in Education from Wilkes University.
 I have been teaching at CASHS since February 1999.
-I taught Driver Education for 11 years and am currently in my eighth year of teaching Health and Physical Education.
+I taught Driver Education for 12 years and am currently in my thirteenth year of teaching Health and Physical Education at CASHS.